MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/keyvault-secrets-readme.md

 ---
 title: Azure Key Vault Secret client library for JavaScript
 keywords: Azure, javascript, SDK, API, @azure/keyvault-secrets, keyvault
-author: maorleger
+author: timovv
-ms.author: malege
+ms.author: timov
-ms.date: 03/24/2022
+ms.date: 08/12/2022
 ms.topic: reference
-ms.prod: azure
-ms.technology: azure
 ms.devlang: javascript
 ms.service: keyvault
 ---
-# Azure Key Vault Secret client library for JavaScript - version 4.4.0
+# Azure Key Vault Secret client library for JavaScript - version 4.5.0

 Azure Key Vault is a service that allows you to encrypt authentication keys, storage account keys, data encryption keys, .pfx files, and passwords by using secured keys.
-If you would like to know more about Azure Key Vault, you may want to review: [What is Azure Key Vault?](https://docs.microsoft.com/azure/key-vault/key-vault-overview)
+If you would like to know more about Azure Key Vault, you may want to review: [What is Azure Key Vault?](/azure/key-vault/key-vault-overview)

 Azure Key Vault Secrets management allows you to securely store and tightly control access to tokens, passwords, certificates, API keys,